 Darwin Bay (Genovesa Island)

-In the afternoon, we land at this beautiful beach to enjoy some swimming and/or snorkelling.
+In the afternoon, we land at this beautiful beach to enjoy some swimming and/or snorkeling.
 Following our dip, we take an easy stroll to observe hundreds of birds, mainly frigate birds, red-footed and Nazca boobies, gulls, herons, finches and mockingbirds.
-Opportunity for snorkelling, kayaking and swimming.
+Opportunity for snorkeling, kayaking and swimming.